Cloakless/icm/README.md

 - `--synthetic-size`: Number of synthetic examples to generate (default: 100)

 **ICM Algorithm Parameters:**
-- `--alpha`: Weight for mutual predictability vs consistency (default: 100.0)
+- `--alpha`: Weight for mutual predictability vs consistency (default: 50.0)
-- `--initial-temperature`: Starting temperature for simulated annealing (default: 3.0)
+- `--initial-temperature`: Starting temperature for simulated annealing (default: 10.0)
-- `--final-temperature`: Ending temperature (default: 0.001)
+- `--final-temperature`: Ending temperature (default: 0.01)
-- `--cooling-rate`: Temperature cooling rate (default: 0.98)
+- `--cooling-rate`: Temperature cooling rate (default: 0.99)
 - `--initial-examples`: Number of initial random examples (default: 20)
 - `--max-iterations`: Maximum search iterations (default: 1000)
+- `--mutual-sample-size`: Context examples sampled for mutual predictability (default: 20, <=0 uses all)

+Alpha tip: start with the default `50.0`, but if the search begins rejecting nearly every move you can lower it to `20` or `30` to loosen the acceptance criteria—no validation set is required for that adjustment.

 **Generation Parameters:**
 - `--generation-temperature`: Temperature for text generation (default: 0.2)